needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsOverview.md

 * [Addressable Groups window](xref:addressables-groups-window): The main interface for managing assets, group settings, and making builds.
 * [Profiles window](xref:addressables-profiles): Helps set up paths used by your builds.
-* [Hosting tool](xref:addressables-asset-hosting-services): Provides a simple asset hosting service that runs from the Editor to help development and testing of your project.
 * [Build layout report](xref:addressables-build-layout-report): Describes the AssetBundles produced by a content build.